-(1) The program administrator will develop and document an orientation and training plan for new staff members and will provide information on training opportunities.
+- (1) The program administrator will develop and document an orientation and training plan for new staff members and will provide information on training opportunities.
 New staff members will participate in an orientation before working with children.
-Initial orientation will include training on the following areas:

-- (a) scope of services and activities offered by the program;

-- (b) emergency first aid procedures;

-- (c) indicators of child abuse and neglect;
+Initial orientation will include training on the following areas: - (a) scope of services and activities offered by the program; - (b) emergency first aid procedures; - (c) indicators of child abuse and neglect; - (d) fire prevention measures, emergency evacuation plan and disaster preparedness plan;